nikki0519/TRUNK_Tutorial_Paper/README.md

 This github repository contains all the code used to generate the results mentioned or displayed in the aforementioned paper, divided into three directories:
 - LPCV Background: Contains the code used to introduce LPCV techniques mentioned in the background section of the paper
-- Monolithic Architectures: Contains the code used to compare our TRUNK architecture against well-known monolithic architectures such as ConvNeXt, DinoV2, MobileNetv2, ResNet, ResNet Quantized, VGG Pruned, VGG, and ViT
+- Monolithic Architectures: Contains the code used to compare the TRUNK architecture against well-known monolithic architectures such as ConvNeXt, DinoV2, MobileNetv2, ResNet, ResNet Quantized, VGG Pruned, VGG, and ViT
-- TRUNK: Contains the code for training and testing our TRUNK, as well as the pre-trained models
+- TRUNK: Contains the code for training and testing the TRUNK network, as well as the pre-trained models

 ## Installation
 The implementations provided in this repository requires a python version 3.9.18, a PyTorch version 2.1 with CUDA 11.8, and other 3rd party packages.
 To setup the required dependencies to reproduce the results of this repository, follow these instructions